Azure/bicep-registry-modules/avm/ptn/network/private-link-private-dns-zones/README.md

 </details>
 <p>

-### Example 3: _Using module parameters to align to WAF_
+### Example 3: _WAF-aligned_

-This instance deploys the module with only its required parameters to align to WAF, if any.
+This instance deploys the module in alignment with the best-practices of the Well-Architected Framework.

 <details>